Stand Out With an Undergraduate Degree From Webster

 Hone Your Craft with a BA in Animation

 An animator is both a storyteller and an artist.
-Exercise your skills to make images move on the screen — and in the hearts and minds of your audience.
+Learn to exercise your skills to make images move on the screen — and in the hearts and minds of your audience.

 Our Animation major prepares you for a career in independent and commercial animation.
 You will develop a broad range of expertise in animation arts, including 2D and 3D character animation, game art, comics, concept art and character design.